A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 Right foot → left foot → right knee → left knee → right hip → left hip → stomach → right shoulder → left shoulder → back

 Ten scoops is a rough guide, not a strict rule.
 Around that many scoops should work.
 The goal is to acclimate your body to the heat, making it easier to get into the onsen.
-Warming up with some exercises can be helpful for your body.
+Warming up with some exercises can be helpful.

 #FunFact 2: This act is also symbolic, purifying our bodies by washing away the worries of everyday life.
 It’s like giving ourselves a fresh start before entering a natural onsen.
 This idea aligns with Buddhism and the local culture in Japan.
 It’s not only about manners and being clean, although that’s part of it too.